gravitational/teleport/docs/4.2/aws_terraform_guide.md

 - [IAM](https://aws.amazon.com/iam/)
 - [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)

-The Terraform deployment itself will create new IAM roles to be used by Teleport instances which only have limited permission scopes for AWS services, however the initial setup must be done by a user with a high level of permissions.
+The Terraform deployment itself will create new IAM roles to be used by Teleport instances which have appropriately limited permission scopes for AWS services.
+However, the initial cluster setup must be done by a user with a high level of AWS permissions.

 ## Get the Terraform code

-Firstly, you'll need to clone the Teleport repo to get the Terraform code available on your system.
+Firstly, you'll need to clone the Teleport repo to get the Terraform code available on your system:

 ```bash
 $ git clone https://github.com/gravitational/teleport